CBS News Healthwatch:

 The term color blind is often misused—the more common condition is known as color vision deficiency.

-“A true color blind patient sees greys, black and white and greys, and that’s a very rare condition,” says Dr. Thomas Azman, optomestrist.
+“A true color blind patient sees greys, black and white and greys, and that’s a very rare condition,” says Dr. Thomas Azman, optometrist.
 “We’re concerned more about the patients who are confused between reds and greens, which is the most common form.”

 While color-blind individuals may have problems coordinating their wardrobes, the condition has even more serious consequences, especially for those who need to be able to see colors in order to make a living.